AttackOnJasper/University-notes/notes/aws/aws.md

     * check message integrity: HTTPS / MD5
     * enable server logging / SDK logging
     * call put first (no charge) instead of get
+    - save cost and efficiency by using S3 endpoints instead of sending data using public internet
 * Do NOT
     * retrieve metadata or list very frequently